SFSU-ENGR340-Fall2024/Motor_Skill_Acquisition_Error_Measurement/README.md

 run by Dr. Juliana Parma.
 It is meant to replace their use of LabView for the collection of error data in their tests.

+The current working version of the code is found in the SUBMISSION folder and is the final version of our code to be viewed for grading.

 __DOWNLOAD__

 To install, follow the following link to download the .zip file containing the completed .exe file